Easily Fix Bead Holes that are Too Big or Small

 Don’t have a regular rotary tool?
 There are so many out there!
-I prefer a Dremel 7300-N Mini Mite (this is the most affordable, it’s cordless and it’s got a LOT of power for the price), but you can snag a basic rotary tool at Harbor Freight for next to nothing.
+I prefer a Dremel 7300-N Mini Mite or 7350-5 (these are the most affordable, they're cordless and a LOT of power for the price), but you can snag a basic rotary tool at Harbor Freight for next to nothing.

 The best part is, you can use your rotary tool for all kinds of cutting, drilling and polishing your jewelry projects (not to mention its myriad uses around the house!).

 The last thing you’ll need – and the one thing you absolutely cannot go without – is gem-cutting lubricant.
 This waxy substance helps reamer bits last longer, keeps the hole cool while you drill, and prevents breakage from overheating or overzealous force (I know, I know – you want it done fast but that’s why we can’t have nice things).